karloscarweber/KonaScript/IMPLEMENTATION.md

 	return self.___values["name"] = new_value
 end
 ```
-The `["name="]` is a borrowed ruby idiom that wrapps the assignment method of a property of an object rather than exposing the property directly.
+The `["name="]` is a borrowed ruby idiom that wraps the assignment method of a property of an object rather than exposing the property directly.
 The internal structure of an object should then be something like this:
 ```Lua
 Object = {
 	___values = {},